3 critical PPC lessons from 2020 for a brilliant 2021

 Being a one-trick PPC pony doesn’t cut it anymore.
-Cross-channel PPC marketing is where the winners soar.
+Cross-channel PPC marketing is where the winners fly.
 Effective, unified campaigns managed from a single interface put more power in PPC marketers’ hands to meet customers where they are and how they are behaving.

 Lesson 3: Supply chain disruptions can wreak havoc on the ability to sell